verilog-to-routing/vtr-verilog-to-routing/doc/src/arch/reference.rst

 Specifies a value within a metadata block.
 The name is a key for looking up the value contained within the ``<meta>`` tag.
-Keys can be repeated, and will be stored in a vector in order of occurance.
+Keys can be repeated, and will be stored in a vector in order of occurrence.

 The value of the ``<meta>`` is the text in the block.
 Both the ``name`` and ``<meta>`` value will be stored as a string.
 XML children are not supported